OVERVIEW

 The Administration will work diligently to mitigate any cost increases related to this project, wherever and whenever feasible.

-Q: How do you plan to engage with the communities moving forward to make sure this process goes better?
+Q: How do you plan to engage with the communities of the potential site?

 Creation of this facility is required by the law as enacted by the General Assembly.
 The Moore-Miller Administration is committed to fulfilling its statutory obligation while ensuring community input and feedback are factored into final selection of the new project site.